OutlierVentures/H2O-Site/developer-tools/index.md

 ![Convergence](../assets/images/convergence.png)

-H2O is an app in the convergence stack, sitting between Data Interoperability and the AI Data Market.
+H2O is an app in the Convergence stack, sitting between Data Interoperability and the AI Data Market.
 It bridges Haja Networks and Ocean Protocol, and would not have been possible without the excellent tools made available by these pioneers of Convergence.

-We encourage developers to help us further the Converge Ecosystem, so please take a look at these great frameworks used to build H2O:
+We encourage developers to help us further the Convergence Ecosystem, so please take a look at the H2O codebase and the great frameworks used to build H2O:

+#### H2O

+- [H2O on GitHub](https://www.github.com/OutlierVentures/H2O): the H2O codebase which you are most welcome to run and fork.

 #### Haja Networks